anthonymakela/anthonymakela.github.io/_posts/2024-05-12-moduli-spaces-of-vector-bundles.md

 \mathscr{H}^{0,1}(E)/\mathrm{GL}(E),
 $$

-which we will call the <i>moduli space of holomorphic structures</i> in $E$.
+which we will call the <b>moduli space of holomorphic structures</b> in $E$.
 Unfortunately, there is a slight problem with this definition.
 The space we are considering is in general non-Hausdorff.
 The way to resolve this is to consider (semi-)stable bundles.

 Fix now a Hermitian structure $h$ in the complex vector bundle $E$ and consider the subgroup $\mathrm{U}(E,h)$ of $\mathrm{GL}(E)$ consisting of unitary automorphisms of $E$.
 Let $\mathscr{D}(E,h)$ be the set of connections $\nabla$ in $E$ that preserve $h$.
 That is, $\mathscr{D}(E,h)$ consits of $\Bbb C$-linear maps $\nabla : \Omega^0(E) \to \Omega^1(E)$ for which